 Always check vital signs to ensure the duck is dead.
-If the duck's eyes are open, its body and neck are limp, there is no movement, wings are drooping, it is not breathing, and it has no heartbeat - then you have effectively dispatched the duck.
+If the duck's eyes are open, its body and neck

 Perform a touch test by placing one finger on the duck's eyeball.
 If the duck does not blink, it is dead.